Making Our Voices Heard

 - Sr. Joan Chittister spoke on leadership in the Church.
 She said power and leadership are not the same.
 She also noted that every institution we know today is undergoing transformation, not just our Church.
 But the reform sought for the Church is about more than just the institution.
 “Reform has nothing to do with the survival of the Church.
 Reform has to do with the survival of the Gospel.” *Please check later for a copy of the text or video excerpts of her speech.

 - Margaret L. Smith of John Jay College presented a report on the“Causes and Context Study” of sexual abuse of youths by Catholic priests.
 If you attended the conference and did not have a chance to ask your question, please send an email to email@example.com.
-If you were unable to attend, please keep an eye open for questions that will be posted by the researchers to VOTF members.

 - Priest of Integrity Awards were presented to Fr.
 Joseph Fowler of Louisville, Kentucky, by Representative Jim Wayne, and to Fr.
 Donald Cozzens who is a noted author and long-time friend of Voice of the Faithful.
 Click here to see clips from award presentations.
 Or see the presentations and acceptance speeches at the Priest Support Working Group’s web site.